sindastra-docker/minecraft-environment/hub/README.md

     chmod -R 777 /path/to/minecraft

+If you don't want to give such broad permissions to your Minecraft server directory, you can instead assign it to a local user and group with

+    chown -R user:group /path/to/minecraft (replacing with the desired local user and group)

+And then pass the local user and local group ID to "docker run" with --user 1001:1001 (replacing with the desired IDs)

 Now run the Docker container and replace script.sh with either minecraft.sh or spigot.sh depending on whether you are using the official "vanilla" Minecraft or SpigotMC.